jeffreyhorner/RUNNING/Talk.md

     class(x$properties$price$required)

-  - downloading and parsing HTML with RCurl with fromJSONDF
+  * Downloading and parsing HTML with RCurl with fromJSONDF

     So we can download JSON payloads directly from the web as long as we know the url will return a JSON object.
 For instance I found